SDG-Den/SDG-UTIL-SCRIPTS/docs/SDG-DOC-GETTING-STARTED/000-welcome.md

-> Welcome
+# Welcome

 Welcome to the SDG-OS Help Documentation.

-this interface contains documentation on how to use your OS as well as the basics of customizing and configuring your OS and basic scripting and automation.
+This interface contains documentation on how to use your OS as well as the basics of customizing and configuring your OS and basic scripting and automation.

-#the following tools give you some quick access:
+## Quick Access

-*super+H* or `tldrtui` in the terminal - opens a quick reference for common commands *super+shift+H* or `helptui` in the terminal - opens this menu *super+k* - shows you all the available keybinds *super+shift+m* or `documentation` in the terminal - opens a runner for various documentation pieces as well as quick reference lists.
+- `SUPER+H` — opens a quick reference for common commands (`sdg-tldr`)
+- `SUPER+K` — shows all available keybinds
+- `SUPER+SHIFT+M` or `documentation` in the terminal — opens a runner for various documentation pieces and quick reference lists

+## Chapter Layout

-this interface is divided into chapters (first digit), the following chapters exist:
+This interface is divided into chapters (first digit):

-- 000 - welcome and overview of SDG-OS specific functionality
+- 000 — welcome and overview of SDG-OS specific functionality
-- 100 - using SDG-OS via the UI
+- 100 — using SDG-OS via the UI
-- 200 - terminal basics
+- 200 — terminal basics
-- 300 - customizing DMS
+- 300 — customizing DMS
-- 400 - customizing Mango
+- 400 — customizing Mango
-- 500 - custom scripting
+- 500 — custom scripting
-- 600 - detailed help for all of the DMS settings
+- 600 — detailed help for all of the DMS settings